Spring

 The Merced roils through Yosemite Valley.

-Bird’s-eye gilia, Ribcage Ridge, Round Valley.
+Bird’s-eye gilia, Round Valley.

 Crepuscular rays shred a rainbow above Yosemite’s Mist Trail.